jaspock/mtextos2425/mtextos/bloque3_t1_aplicaciones.md

  Tomado de <https://ai.google.com/research/NaturalQuestions/visualization>

-- **Ejemplo de entrada:** Pregunta: When are hops added to the brewing process? => ES:¿ Cuándo se agregan lúpulos al proceso de elaboración?
+- **Ejemplo de entrada:** Pregunta: When are hops added to the brewing process? => ES: ¿Cuándo se agregan lúpulos al proceso de elaboración?
 - **Ejemplo de salida:**
   - **Respuesta corta:** ``"The boiling process"`` => ES: ``"El proceso de ebullición"``
   - **Respuesta larga:** ``"After mashing , the beer wort is boiled with hops ( and other flavourings if used ) in a large tank known as a " copper " or brew kettle – though historically the mash vessel was used and is still in some small breweries .
 The boiling process is where chemical reactions take place , including sterilization of the wort to remove unwanted bacteria , releasing of hop flavours , bitterness and aroma compounds through isomerization , stopping of enzymatic processes , precipitation of proteins , and concentration of the wort .
 Finally , the vapours produced during the boil volatilise off - flavours , including dimethyl sulfide precursors .
 The boil is conducted so that it is even and intense – a continuous " rolling boil " .
 The boil on average lasts between 45 and 90 minutes , depending on its intensity , the hop addition schedule , and volume of water the brewer expects to evaporate .
 At the end of the boil , solid particles in the hopped wort are separated out , usually in a vessel called a " whirlpool "``.